SocialGouv/cdtn-admin/README-dev.md

 It contains the metadata and migrations for Hasura.

 See the [Hasura documentation](https://hasura.io/docs/1.0/graphql/core/index.html) for more information.
+We recommend to [install the hasura console](https://hasura.io/docs/1.0/graphql/core/hasura-cli/install-hasura-cli.html) which provides a graphql sandbox and an administration UI for hasura.

+` ``
 ### Ingester

 Used to populate the database with documents provided by external sources.